IzK-ArcOS/ArcOS-API-v1/INSTALL.md

 #### None of these worked for me

 That's... not good.
 That means you've found a bug that hasn't yet been resolved.
-The best thing you can do now is [Create an Issue](https://github.com/IzK-ArcOS/ArcOS-API-v1/issues/new) and/or to talk to us about the problem on our Discord server [here](https://discord.gg/ARjRM6uNqf), channel `#⚠️-troubleshooting`
+The best thing you can do now is [Create an Issue](https://github.com/IzK-ArcOS/ArcOS-API-v1/issues/new) and/or to talk to us about the problem in our Discord server [here](https://discord.gg/ARjRM6uNqf), channel `#⚠️-troubleshooting`